MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/ad-group-negative-in-market-audience-association.md

 > [!NOTE]
 > This feature is available only in the United States.

+Audience targets cannot be set both campaign and ad group level.
+If you set any biddable campaign level audience criteria, then you cannot set any biddable ad group level audience criteria.
+Audience exclusions can be set at both campaign and ad group level.
+Microsoft Advertising applies a union of both campaign and ad group level exclusions.

+> [!TIP]
+> For an overview and more information about audiences, see the [Audience APIs](../guides/universal-event-tracking.md#audience) technical guide.

 You can download all *Ad Group Negative In Market Audience Association* records in the account by including the [DownloadEntity](downloadentity.md) value of *AdGroupNegativeInMarketAudienceAssociations* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).

 The following Bulk CSV example would add a new Ad Group Negative In Market Audience Association if a valid [Parent Id](#parentid) value is provided.